The Mathematical Syntax of Architectures: Introduction

 In order to contribute to the resolution of this unsatisfactory \emph{status quo}, this paper introduces a rigorous framework capturing the essence of the mathematical syntax of architectures.
 Note that we deliberately focus on the syntactical side of architecture omitting any discussion and treatment of the actual semantics of an architecture.

 After a recapitulation of previous related work (section \ref{sec-RelatedWork}) we proceed in a highly deductive way and firstly present (in section \ref{sec-Theory}) the theoretical underpinnings of our theory.
 The applicability of our theory is then considerably expanded in section \ref{sec-Application} where we show that our approach is fully compatible with and able to serve as the very foundation of classical architecture standards.
-We also apply our formalism to current foundational work (\cite{Dickersen-2020, Wilkinson-2018} and succeed in providing a rigorous mathematical formalization of concepts employed therein.
-The section is complemented by two (mathematical) theorems on architecture isomorphisms demonstrating that our purely syntactical theory has a merit of its own even without any reference to architectural semantics.
+We also apply our formalism to current foundational work \cite{Dickersen-2020, Wilkinson-2018,Efatmaneshnik-2020} and succeed in providing a rigorous mathematical formalization of concepts employed therein.
+The section is complemented by several (mathematical) theorems on the classification of architectures demonstrating that our purely syntactical theory has a merit of its own even without any reference to architectural semantics. \emph{Inter alia}, we derive an interesting "no go" theorem that one cannot sensibly define the concept of \emph{modularzation} (i.e., the segmentation of a system into a disjunct set of constituting modules) on the level of syntax alone.
+This is in stark contrast to the case of $n$-tier architectures where this, as we are able to show, is possible.
 A concise discussion in section \ref{sec-Discussion} provides additional links to closely related topics and points to potential further (future) work using our approach.